BMPT Terminator: Design history

 The history of the BMPT's development can be traced back to the Soviet–Afghan War.
 Combat experience during the lengthy war revealed that infantry fighting vehicles (IFVs) like the BMP-1 and BMP-2 cannot fully deal with infantry, despite the BMP-2's high gun elevation.
 Although main battle tanks (MBTs) possessed a high amount of firepower, the limited elevation and depression angles of the main gun made them easy targets in mountainous and urban terrain.
+It was evident that a new vehicle concept was needed.
 In the 1980s, the Chelyabinsk Tractor Plant began designing prototypes for the new concept, early prototypes being Object 781, Object 782, and Object 787.
-It was evident that a new vehicle concept was needed.
 The main requirements for this new machine were to possess large firepower, high angles of elevation and depression, and protection equivalent to that of an MBT.
 An additional requirement that was meant to supplement the latter was enhanced protection from close-range hand-held RPGs.

 The need for such a vehicle became even more evident during the First Chechen War.
 When using conventional armor during urban engagements, Russian forces suffered heavy losses in manpower and equipment, including the destruction of an entire mechanized brigade during the First Battle of Grozny.
 While these losses cannot be entirely blamed on technology, it became clear that a dedicated anti-personnel fighting vehicle would provide valuable assistance in an urban environment.
 Self-propelled anti-aircraft guns were used as a temporary solution in Chechnya.
 However, these vehicles were not well-armored and did not possess the obstacle-clearing capabilities of an MBT.

 There have been several different prototype designs of a tank support fighting vehicle, like the Object 193A and the Object 745.
 A mock-up of the Object 199 was shown for the first time in public during the summer of 2000.
 This vehicle was slightly different from the current design, being armed with only a single 2A42 30 mm gun and with four 9M133 Kornet missiles located on one side of the turret.
 The production model of the BMPT was introduced in 2002 and featured twin 30 mm autocannons, two independent 30 mm automatic grenade launchers, and four Ataka missile launchers.